Sheep-y/Modnix/DESIGN_DOC.md

 * Load "startup" mods as early as possible.
 * Load "main" mods before main menu, around same time as PPML.

+Depends on Newtonsoft JSON.Net, to parse mod information.
-Depends on Lib.Harmony, so that the latest harmony dll will be copied to output and can then be copied to MainGUI for embedding.
+Also depends on Lib.Harmony, so that the latest harmony dll will be copied to output and can then be copied to MainGUI for embedding.
 The loader itself does not need Harmony, for now.

 All Modnix files - exe, settings, logs, and mods - are placed in My Documents\My Games\Phoenix Point\Mods